cseptesting/floatcsep/GEFE_Markdown.md

 seismicity data and interseismic strain rates is suitable for global earthquake forecasting.

-# Objectives
+## Objectives

-Describe the predictive skills of posited hypothesis about seismogenesis with earthquakes of M5.95+ independent observations around the globe
+- Describe the predictive skills of posited hypothesis about seismogenesis with earthquakes of M5.95+ independent observations around the globe.
-Identify the methods and geophysical datasets that lead to the highest information gains inglobal earthquake forecasting.
+- Identify the methods and geophysical datasets that lead to the highest information gains in global earthquake forecasting.
-Test earthquake forecast models on different grid settings
+- Test earthquake forecast models on different grid settings.
-Use Quadtree based grid to represent and evaluate earthquake forecasts
+- Use Quadtree based grid to represent and evaluate earthquake forecasts.

+# Forecast Experiment

 ## Authoritative Data

+o The authoritative earthquake catalog is the full Global CMT catalog (Ekström et al. 2012). o We confine the hypocentral depths of earthquakes in training and testing datasets to a maximum of 70km

  ------Put GLOBAL CMT Catalog ----